-- 1.1 Where appropriate, work with other land conservation organizations regarding cooperative arrangements to preserve land through the use of innovative preservation tools such as conservation easements. - 1.2 Establish processes for developing strategic partnerships that consider and protect our long-term interests. - 1.3 When appropriate, work with transportation agencies, and municipalities, park districts and townships regarding cooperative arrangements to implement regional trails and connections to those trails that will promote an active, healthy lifestyle for the people of Lake County. - 1.4 Where feasible, consider joint land acquisition projects. - 2.
-Implement approved policy to establish the District as a leader in environmentally sustainable operations. - 2.1.
-Purchase products made with recycled or sustainably produced materials when available at similar quality and reasonable cost. - 2.2.
-Provide recycling opportunities within facilities and preserves. - 2.3.
-Right size District building space and make data driven decisions. - 2.4.
-Reduce District kilowatt-hours purchased to model sustainability through conservation, and green practices and energy efficiency initiatives. - 3.
-Nurture existing and build new public, local government, non-profit, private and corporate partnerships, when benefits of developing and managing such partnerships equals or exceed the costs, to help fulfill the District's mission and specific goals of the District. - 4.
-Continue to expand opportunities that allow volunteers to contribute in a variety of meaningful and fulfilling ways by providing the necessary support for related recruitment, training, management, communication and recognition. - 5.
-Coordinate annual Board-approved legislative program to maintain effective working relationship with state and federal elected officials and agencies.
+- 2. Develop Partnerships 1.
+Land Management - 1.1 Where appropriate, work with other land conservation organizations regarding cooperative arrangements to preserve land through the use of innovative preservation tools such as conservation easements.
+The District will initiate and coordinate innovative projects that that improve the health of the landscape. - 1.2 Establish processes for developing strategic partnerships that consider and protect our long term interests.
+The District will demonstrate and promote best practices in resource management to encourage other public and private land owners to manage Lake County's working landscape in an environmentally sustainable manner. - 1.3 When appropriate, work with transportation agencies, municipalities, park districts and townships regarding cooperative arrangements to implement regional trails and connections to those trails that will promote an active, healthy lifestyle for the people of Lake County.
+When appropriate, develop strategic partnerships that consider and protect the District's long term interests and improve the health of the landscape. - 1.4 The District will continually scan the horizon for needed changes and direction to improve the natural and developed landscape, to adapt to shifting economic, ecological and technological environment, and to promote its role as a local, regional and national model for best practices in improving and sustaining the health of the landscape. - 1.5 Where feasible, consider joint land acquisition projects. - 3.2.
+Implement approved policy to establish the District as a leader in environmentally sustainable operations.
+Operational Efficiency - 3.1.2.1.
+Purchase products made with recycled or sustainably produced materials when available at similar quality and reasonable cost.
+The District will model fiscal responsibility, social equity and governmental transparency - 3.2.2.
+Provide recycling opportunities within facilities and preserves.
+Right size District building space and parking lots. - 3.3.2.3.
+Right size District building space and The District will make data driven decisions. - 2.4 Reduce District kilowatt-hours purchased to model sustainability through conservation, green practices and energy efficiency initiatives.

-- 6. Foster growth of Preservation Foundation and other planned giving and private fundraising efforts in support of land acquisition, capital improvement and restoration projects, continue to develop an endowment program, and other initiatives related to the District's mission. - 7.
+- 2.5 The District will improve on its safety culture. - 2.6 Maintain professional training and required certification of staff with a focus on leadership, retention and succession planning. - 4.3.
+Nurture existing and build new public, local government, non-profit, private and corporate partnerships, when benefits of developing and managing such partnerships equals or exceed the costs, to help fulfill the mission and specific goals of the District.
+Expand Non-Tax Resources - 5.
+3.1 Continue to expand opportunities that allow volunteers to contribute in a variety of meaningful and fulfilling ways by providing the necessary support for related recruitment, training, management, communication and recognition.
+Provide opportunities that allow volunteers to contribute in a variety of meaningful and fulfilling ways by providing necessary support for related recruitment, training, management, communication and recognition. - 3.2 Foster growth of the Preservation Foundation and other planned giving and private and other fundraising -efforts in support of land acquisition, capital improvement and restoration projects.; eContinue to work toward the development of an endowment program, and other initiatives related to the District's mission, - 6.4.
+Coordinate annual Board-approved legislative program to maintain effective working relationship with state and federal elected officials and agencies. - 7.
+Foster growth of Preservation Foundation and other planned giving and private fundraising efforts in support of land acquisition, capital improvement and restoration projects, continue to develop an endowment program, and other initiatives related to the District's mission. - 8.
 Maintain professional training and required certification of staff with a focus on leadership, retention and succession planning.